PeterConstable/PythonTutorial/3_Intro_Strings.md

 closing_thought = "There's l" + 8 * 'o' + 'ts more still to learn about working with strings."
 ```

 We'll explore more about strings in a later lesson, after we check out some other useful bits of Python.
-In the next lesson, we'll look at another basic type, ```bool```, and conditional expressions.
+In the next lesson, we'll look at another basic type, ```bool```, and expressions that evaluate to boolean values.
 Then we'll be ready to take our first real steps at programming.